 Preheat oven to 350°F. Line the muffin pan with paper liners.

 In a large bowl, mix almond flour, salt, baking powder, cardamom and cinnamon.
 In another bowl whisk together eggs, honey and ghee.
 Pour wet ingredients into dry ingredients and mix well.
 Add grated apples and walnuts, fold gently until combined.

 Divide the batter in muffin cups.
-Smooth out the top to the cups with wet spoon.
-Bake for 20-25 minutes, until muffins are golden brown and toothpick comes out clean.
-Let them cool on wire rack.
+Smooth out the top to the cups with a wet spoon.
+Bake for 20-25 minutes, until muffins are golden brown and a toothpick comes out clean.
+Let them cool on a wire rack.